pulsejet/nextcloud-oidc-login/README.md

     // Must be specified as an array of groups that are allowed to access Nextcloud.
     // e.g. 'oidc_login_allowed_groups' => array('group1', 'group2')
     'oidc_login_allowed_groups' => null,

+    // Allow only users in configured role(s) to access Nextcloud.
+In case the user
+    // is not assigned to this role (read from oidc_login_attributes) the login
+    // will not be allowed for this user.
+    //
+    // Must be specified as an array of roles that are allowed to access Nextcloud.
+    // e.g. 'oidc_login_allowed_roles' => array('role1', 'role2')
+    'oidc_login_allowed_roles' => null,

     // Use external storage instead of a symlink to the home directory
     // Requires the files_external app to be enabled